 Get ready for the next sales peaks with Bluestone PIM

 With the merge of Black Friday, Cyber Monday, and the holiday season in December, the end of the year is always full of shopping madness.
 Later, however, it is not quiet at all; there are seasonal sales and occasions such as Valentine's Day, Women's Day, and many more.

 That means a lot of opportunities to attract your customer with special offers.
 Use this seasonality to increase sales, following four categories of holidays: major, geographical, shopping, and fun holidays.

 Our extensive guide might help you, bringing a solid dose of inspiration and practical tips.

 Read this guide full of marketing and tech hacks for online retailers to get well-prepared for holiday sales.

 Our "Getting Ready For E-commerce Peak Seasons" whitepaper, created in partnership with Commercetools, provides 40+ valuable tips on preparing marketing campaigns, maintaining high quality, and getting ready for your website for increased traffic.

 Inside the ebook, you will also find a sales holidays calendar for 2023, checklists, and strategies to get started with modern approaches to eCommerce.
 So download it and learn how you can sell better and faster!

-It's time to join the composable revolution.
-If you want to support your business with an innovative tool, contact us to learn how MACH-based PIM software can help you achieve your goals.
+If you want to support your business with an innovative tool, contact our advisors to learn how a MACH-based PIM solution can help you prepare for all seasonal sales and achieve your marketing and sales goals.